School power cut

 The AISA is a division under the Ministry of Education, which branch oversees the physical development, maintenance, and rehabilitation of all government schools.

-The Government strictly regulates school Sources said the outage has affected dormitories, classrooms and the dining hall, while only the newly JICA-funded classroom block and the school chapel still have electricity.
+Sources said the outage has affected dormitories, classrooms and the dining hall, while only one classroom block and the school chapel still have electricity.

-During the evening study the boarders have been using the new classrooms while those using the dining hall have been studying with lights emitted from flood lights outside.
+During the evening study, it is understood the boarders have been using this classroom block while those using the dining hall have been studying with lights emitted from flood lights outside.

 The borders have been having their dinner early and have been using their torches to find their way around in the night.